gampleman/elm-webcomponents/README.md

   won't.

+- There is special case support for `undefined | someType`, which will be translated to `Maybe SomeType`.
+For this to work, you will need `strictNullChecks` enabled in your tsconfig.

 Intersection types are supported in an experimental and rudimentary way.
 Best avoided, but they may work.

 Finally, `number` is encoded in Elm as `Float`.
 At the moment there is no way to encode `Int`, but we also plan to investigate ways to deal with this deficiency.